Travelability on the Oregon Coast

 Tillamook Tidewater Pier

-This ADA accessible fishing and viewing platform for wintering waterfowl and sea birds sits at the confluence of the Tillamook and Trask Rivers.
-Fish for steelhead and salmon at this site which also includes four paved ADA parking spaces and ADA restrooms.
+This accessible fishing and viewing platform for wintering waterfowl and sea birds sits at the confluence of the Tillamook and Trask Rivers.
+Fish for steelhead and salmon at this site which also includes four paved accessible parking spaces and accessible restrooms.

 Bandon Marina

-Opened in 2022, an ADA-accessible fishing pier on the western side of the Bandon Marina riverwalk was designed for people of all disabilities and ages to have a safe place to catch marine fish from the shore.
-Funders included the Oregon Department of Fish and Wildlife’s Restoration and Enhancement Program, the Port of Bandon, the Wild Rivers Coast Alliance, Oregon State Parks, the Ford Family Foundation and the City of Bandon.
+The accessible fishing pier on the western side of the Bandon Marina riverwalk was designed for people of all abilities and ages to have a safe place to catch marine fish from the shore.

 Brookings Harbor Marina